digitalcytometry/cytospace/README.md

 </p>

 ### From Space Ranger outputs
 If the users are starting from Space Ranger outputs, they can provide the ST input files as a single tar.gz, __in place of__ both (3) gene expression and (4) coordinates.
-If a Space Ranger output is specified, CytoSPACE will automatically attempt to unzip the provided tarball and load the correponding ST expression and coordinates data.
+If a Space Ranger output is specified, CytoSPACE will automatically attempt to unzip the provided tarball and load the correponding ST expression and coordinates data.<br>
+If there are duplicate gene names in the gene expression file, they will be made unique as is done in Seurat.

 The tarball should only include the following:
 - A single H5 file (extension .h5) containing the ST gene expression